mehorabkonok/b9a9-reas-estate/README.md

 video you will see this point is on additional information but remember it is mandatory to implement)

-6. Estate Details: When the user clicks the “View Property” button it takes the user to the Estate Details page.
-This page will be a protected route and ensure that the private route moves to the login page if the user is not logged in.
-    ○ Banner: you need to show detailed information about the selected estate.
-    💡The user shouldn't be redirected to the login page after you reload a page of the private route.

-    Challenges Requirements:

     Additional Information:

     ● Deploy your website on Firebase.